wintersys-dev/adt-documentation/docs/Agile Deployment Toolkit/Demos/VirginCMSDemos.md

 The Default username is "adt-webmaster" and the default password is the "ISGYNS2RXBR0"

-To deploy a Postgres based virgin version of drupal change the values in your Stackscript of
+To deploy a Postgres based virgin version of drupal cms change the values in your Stackscript of

 1. "APPLICATION BASELINE SOURCECODE REPOSITORY"

-  >     virgindrupalpostgres-webroot-sourcecode-baseline
+  >     virgindrupalcmspostgres-webroot-sourcecode-baseline

 2. "BASELINE DB REPOSITORY"

-  >     virgindrupalpostgres-db-baseline
+  >     virgindrupalcmspostgres-db-baseline

 You will also need to set: